graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@internal` directive in combination with the `@lookup` directive allows
-defining lookup directives that are not used as global fields in the public
+defining lookup directives that are not used as global fields in the composite
 schema and thus are not used as entry points.

 ```graphql example